AI796/Depth_Aware_Human_Pose_and_Face_Dataset_Generator/README.md

 - Three R/G/B attenuated lights: to create the depth and normal info simultaneously
 - A 360 rotate camera, targeting at center of human-body

-DAZ3d has the ability of rendering img at photo-realistic quality with NVIDIA-IRAY engine, it also provide different kinds of viewport modes(1.wireframe 2.texture-shaded 3.photo-real 4.toonify, etc.) which can also be rendered as img dense/semantic label.
+DAZ3d has the ability of rendering img at photo-realistic quality with NVIDIA-IRAY engine, it also provide different kinds of viewport modes(1.wireframe 2.texture-shaded 3.photo-real 4.toonify, etc.) which can also be treated as img dense/semantic label.

 ![image](https://github.com/AI796/Depth_Aware_Human_Pose_and_Face_Dataset_Generator/blob/main/img/sample-02.jpg)